Consumer medicine information

 If you become pregnant while taking it, tell your doctor.

-Visit your doctor regularly so they can check on your progress.
 Your doctor will check your condition to see whether you should continue to take it.

 Tell your doctor if you feel that ALPRAX is not helping your condition.

-Things you must not do
+Things you should not do

-Do not take it for a longer period than your doctor has prescribed.
+Do not take it for a longer period than your doctor has prescribed

-Do not stop taking it, or lower the dose, without first checking with your doctor.
 Your doctor may want you to gradually reduce the amount of ALPRAX you are taking before stopping completely.
 This may help reduce the possibility of unwanted side effects.

 Do not use it to treat any other conditions unless your doctor tells you to.